Ather 450: Ather 450X

 In January 2020, Ather unveiled the 450X model that included few performance and cosmetic updates.
-These include a 3.3kW motor (Nominal power, peak power 6kW) that outputs 4.4 BHP of power and 26 Nm (Max) of torque, higher capacity 2.9 kWh battery, top speed of 85 km/h and overall weight reduction of 11 kg.
+These include a 3.3 kW motor (Nominal power, peak power 6 kW) that outputs 4.4 BHP of power and 26 Nm (Max) of torque, higher capacity 2.9 kWh battery, top speed of 85 km/h and overall weight reduction of 11 kg.
 0-40 km/h can now be done within 3.3 seconds.

 Ather 450X has a 4G SIM card and Wi-Fi along with Bluetooth connectivity and the new 7” touchscreen dashboard, comes with a colour depth of 16M and a Snapdragon Quad Core processor.
 Ather 450X utilises Android Open Source to offer map navigation, On-board diagnostics and features like Over-the-air updates, Auto Indicator off and Guide-me-home lights.
+Ather 450X has a boot capacity of 22 liters.

 The scooter is available in Bengaluru, Chennai, Delhi-NCR, Mumbai, Pune, Ahmedabad, Kochi, Mysore, Hubli, Jaipur, and Hyderabad and will be available in 16 more Indian cities in 2021.

 Ather 450X Series 1

 The limited-edition Ather 450X Series 1 scooter was available only to those Ather Energy enthusiasts who pre-ordered the scooter before the national launch of the Ather 450X on January 28, 2020.

 The Ather 450X Series 1 has translucent panels in the rear, that offer a peek inside the scooter.
-Ather Energy’s distinct cast aluminium chassis is visible under the seat and the trellis frame.
+Ather Energy's distinct cast aluminium chassis is visible under the seat and the trellis frame.
 The Series 1 comes with a high-gloss metallic black body colour combined with accents of red.
 These colours also feature on the 7” touchscreen dashboard of the Series 1 scooters, with a special intro screen and subtle hints of red in the UI designed for the scooters.

 Ather Energy started deliveries of its latest Ather 450X Series 1 from November 2020.